 The programme is delivered by UCD academic staff, practicing architects and other professionals with expertise in critical subject areas.
 Since 2013, the programme is also available online.
-The course is flexible and assessments are available in Semester 1 and Semester 2.
+The course is flexible , it will be delivered online in 2020/21 in the Autumn Trimester.
+Lecture recordings, learning material and readings will be available to students for flexible learning, supported by weekly group tutorials.
+Assessments are available in both Autumn Semester (January) and Spring Semester (May).

 The focus of the Professional Diploma is to ensure that the course is current, relevant and useful to architectural graduates beginning their professional careers.
 This means equipping graduates with an understanding of the ethical and professional obligations arising in practice, within the context of their own personal careers and the broader construction industry.
 Preparing for independent practice as a professional requires a graduate to develop key skills in research, critical analysis, objectivity and communication.
 In order to achieve this a graduate must become fully conversant in industry-specific practices, procedures and statutory requirements.

 The Professional Diploma (Architecture) is accredited by the Royal Institute of the Architects of Ireland (RIAI) as Registration Body (Ireland) and Competent Authority (European Union) for direct admission to the ‘Register for Architects’ in Ireland.